 As the COVID-19 pandemic became more serious, the Endocrine Society joined a coalition of bone health organizations that united to issue new osteoporosis treatment guidelines.

 Aside from addressing the challenges social distancing has placed on treating these patients, the coalition has also focused on the administration of osteoporosis medications including denosumab, teriparatide, abaloparatide, romosozumab, and IV bisphosphonates.

-The guidelines address the challenges that social distancing has presented for treating patients with osteoporosis, including those who receive treatment through injection or intravenous (IV) delivery of drugs.
+The guidelines address social distancing issues for treating patients with osteoporosis, including those who receive treatment through injection or intravenous (IV) delivery of drugs.
 It also provides guidance on how some patients may be transitioned to alternative therapies until they are able to resume their original treatment.

 “We are proud to be part of this coalition, led by American Society for Bone and Mineral Research, of healthcare providers working together to ensure patients with osteoporosis receive the care they need during such uncertain times,” says Endocrine Society president Gary D. Hammer, MD, PhD.
 “We hope these recommendations offer clear guidance for clinicians who are determined to reduce their patients’ risk of fracture.”